The ultimate weekend in Cusco

 How to spend the day

-Feast your eyes on the incredible stone fortress Sacsayhuaman during a guided tour.
+Feast your eyes on the incredible stone fortress Sacsaywamán during a guided tour.
 To be present in this sacred site built of mammoth rocks (some weighing over 100 tons) is a humbling experience.
-Take time to laze in the grass afterwards, contemplating the puma-shaped outline of Cuzco.
+Take time to laze in the grass afterward, contemplating the puma-shaped outline of Cusco.

-Walk back down to the Plaza de Armas (about an hour), passing through picturesque streets like Calle Siete Borreguitos and crossing the colonial aqueduct, Sapantiana.
+Walk back down to the Plaza de Armas, passing picturesque streets like Calle Siete Borreguitos and crossing the colonial aqueduct, Sapantiana.

 Dinner

-After a day spent in the midst of ancient ingenuity, time travel to one of Cuzco's best contemporary culinary outputs.
+After a day in the midst of ancient ingenuity, hit one of Cusco's best contemporary culinary outlets.
 The rotating menu of small dishes and cocktails at Oculto keeps me coming back.
 Try the alpaca tartare, grilled cauliflower and gyozas stuffed with Andean fungi.
-Signature cocktails like the gin-based Camucha, infused with the unique Amazonian fruit camu camu, show off unique Peruvian flavors.
+Signature cocktails like the gin-based Camucha, infused with the Amazonian fruit camu camu, show off Peruvian flavors.

 After dark

-Say goodbye to Cuzco with one last stroll through the Plaza de Armas, where the glow of the cathedral is backdropped by a starry sky - reminding you of just how much you have yet to explore in this historic capital of the Inca Empire.
+Say goodbye to Cusco with one last stroll through the Plaza de Armas, where the glow of the cathedral is backed by a starry sky – reminding you of just how much you have yet to explore in this historic capital of the Inca empire.